All content ©2019 Walsingham Development Group (or otherwise with permission)

 The Anglican Shrine, established by Fr.
 Alfred Hope Patten in 1931, has continued to be developed with excellent examples of 20th and early 21st century architecture in the modern accommodation blocks, refectory, visitors centre, gardens and chapels.

-The Chapel of Reconciliation at the Roman Catholic Shrine was built in 1979/1980 to look like a rural barn, so that it would blend into its rural surroundings.
+The Chapel of Reconciliation at the Roman Catholic Shrine was built in 1979/1980 to look like a barn, so that it would blend into its rural surroundings.